ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

     blindedToken[i] = blindedToken
   return IssuanceInput {
            internal: tokens,
-           msg: blindedTokens,
+           req: blindedTokens,
          }
 ~~~

 ### Issue

-For this functionality, note that we supply multiple tokens in `msg` to
+For this functionality, note that we supply multiple tokens in `req` to
 `Evaluate`.
 This allows batching a single proof object for multiple
 evaluations.
 While the construction in {{I-D.irtf-cfrg-voprf}} only
 permits a single input, we follow the advice for providing vectors of
 inputs.

 ~~~
-def Issue(pkI, skI, msg):
+def Issue(pkS, skS, req):
-  Ev = Evaluate(skI, pkI, msg)
+  Ev = Evaluate(skS, pkS, req)
   return IssuanceResponse {
            tokens: Ev.elements,
            proof: Ev.proof,